danieldeloretta/PHP-OSTKit/README.md

 There are a few issues I have come across:

 * ~~`list_users` when you provide the optional filter `name` it is apparently ignored and returns the list as if the filter was not passed.~~ "Fixed" 27 May 2018 (removed the name filter from docs)
+* `list_users` v1.1 - probably unintentional, but the documentation for the list users endpoint now includes a `name` optional filter (which still doesn't work).
 * `list_actions` has some unexpected (read: not intuitive to me) behaviour when requesting a list that passes the optional filter of `arbitrary_commission=true` - this will also return user to company, and company to user actions.
 I'd say this is unexpected because U2C or C2U actions do not have a commission attribute - and even if they do but are simply not visible to us, they should most definitely be set to `false`.
 Furthermore, the API description states in the description `user_to_user actions where the commission is set during creation or provided at execution`.
 * ~~`list_transactions` seems to stop returning transactions after you set `limit` to roughly 80 or above.
 For example, setting the limit to 80 works fine.
 Setting it to 81 and it fails without error (returns null).
 I don't know if this is an issue with my server or the API.~~ Fixed 23 May 2018
 * ~~`list_transfers` when called with no options, doesn't return anything.
 Not even an error.
 Again I am unsure if this is an issue with my server or the API.
 I mean... in fairness, it's probably the API.~~ Fixed 23 May 2018